themattrix/musings/2012-06-02 - Interposing dynamic library calls/README.md

    if(result == 0)
    {
-      // just so I don't have to say name->vesion several times auto &v(name->version);
+      // just so I don't have to say name->version several times auto &v(name->version);

       // copy "Johnny 5" into name->version